cabralwilliams/hey-readme/Develop/README.md

   ## Installation

-  The application requires node.js to be installed on the user's machine, and the user must install the inquirer node package to enable the questions to be asked.
+  The user needs to have installed node.js and the node package inquirer in order for the program to function properly.

   ## Usage

-  The user must navigate to the develop folder of the repository and from the command line enter the command 'node index' or 'node index.js'.
-From there, the user must answer the prompted questions.
-After the last question is answered, the readme file will be automatically created.
+  Navigate to the develop folder on the command line and type the command 'node index' or 'node index.js'.

   ## License